NFTs and SNL: Crypto keeps burrowing into the mainstream

 Crypto has been many things in its short history.
 2021 was the year it became part of the mainstream.

-Elon Musk tweeted about it, often.
+Elon Musktweeted about it, often.
 It was parodied on “Saturday Night Live."
-Collins Dictionary dubbed “NFT," the acronym for nonfungible tokens, its word of the year.

-Elon Musk tweeted about it, often.
-It was parodied on “Saturday Night Live."
-Collins Dictionary dubbed “NFT," the acronym for nonfungible tokens, its word of the year.
+Collins Dictionary dubbed “NFT," the abreviation for nonfungible tokens, its word of the year.

 Institutional investors looked for ways to get in, and the first bitcoin ETF started trading.
 Individual traders bought crypto on their phones when they weren’t snapping up GameStop Corp.

 About 16% of the U.S. population holds or has held cryptocurrencies, according to Pew Research Center.
 In 2015, Pew found that only 1% of Americans held or had held cryptocurrencies.
-The number of people holding cryptocurrencies globally doubled this year to about 220 million, according to crypto.com.
+The number of people holding cryptocurrencies globally doubled in 2021 to about 220 million, according to crypto.com.

 Crypto prices remained as volatile as ever.
 From January to April, the price of bitcoin doubled.
 From April to July, it fell more than 50%.
 It doubled again a few months later, hitting a record of nearly $70,000 in November.
-It is now trading around $50,000, still up some 70% from its price of roughly $29,000 at the start of the year.
+At 5 p.m.
+ET Friday, it was trading at $46,321.84, still up some 60% from its price of roughly $29,000 at the start of 2021.

 In percentage terms, bitcoin’s gains actually represent one of its weaker years.
 In 2020, the digital currency rose more than 300%.
 In dollar terms, however, 2021 was by far the cryptocurrency’s biggest year.

-The total value of cryptocurrencies more than tripled at its peak this year, rising to as high as $2.98 trillion from less than $1 trillion in January, according to CoinMarketCap.
-(It has fallen to about $2.4 trillion recently.)
+The total value of cryptocurrencies more than tripled at its peak in 2021, rising to as high as $2.98 trillion from less than $1 trillion in January, according to CoinMarketCap.
+It has fallen to about $2.2 trillion recently.

 Coinbase Global Inc., which operates the second-largest crypto exchange, went public with much fanfare in April.
 It became the most prominent in a crop of publicly traded crypto-focused companies, including Galaxy Digital Holdings Ltd., Marathon Digital Holdings Inc. and Riot Blockchain Inc.

 Coinbase’s stock, however, has been as volatile as the assets that trade on its exchange.
-After closing at a high of $357.39 in November, it closed Thursday at $268.15, down 25% from that record.
+After closing at a high of $357.39 in November, it closed Friday at $252.37

 Two notable new uses of crypto technology drove up interest in crypto.

 The first was NFTs, which are digital tokens like bitcoin but different in that each one is unique.
 The artist Beeple caught the art world’s attention with the $69 million sale of a digital image and associated NFT in March.
-Artists, musicians, celebrities like Martha Stewart and companies like PepsiCo Inc. all created nonfungible tokens.
+Artists, musicians, celebrities such as Martha Stewart and companies including PepsiCo Inc. all created nonfungible tokens.

-NFT sales recently totaled about $14.1 billion over the past year, according to nonfungible.com, up from only $65 million the year before.
+NFT sales totaled about $14.4 billion over the past year, according to nonfungible.com, up from $65 million the year before.

-The other popular use was “decentralized finance," or DeFi for short.
+The other popular use was decentralized finance, or DeFi for short.
 DeFi is a broad, catchall phrase for what are essentially banking services—mainly borrowing or lending cryptocurrencies—offered on blockchain-based platforms.
-The total amount of money on DeFi platforms, a figure called total value locked, recently rose to $259 billion from $19 billion at the start of the year, according to the website DeFi Llama.
+The total amount of money on DeFi platforms, a figure called total value locked, rose to $243 billion from $19 billion at the start of the year, according to the website DeFi Llama.